Cream soda: Australia

-In Australia, two distinctly different flavoured sodas exist.
-Creamy soda or brown cream soda is vanilla flavoured, whereas creaming soda refers to a pink soft drink also featuring vanilla flavours produced by Kirks, Bundaberg, and Bickford's, among other brands.
+In Australia, two distinctly different coloured sodas exist, red and brown, both usually called creaming soda, although some brands such as Bickford's, use the term creamy soda.
+Almost all varieties are predominantly vanilla based, but red or pink varieties introduce raspberry flavouring.
 Another local variant produced by Golden Circle is vanilla and fruit-flavoured, and coloured yellow to distinguish it from existing brands.
 More traditional brown varieties are also available, but less common.
-Brands include Kirks' Sno Drop (only available in South Australia, Victoria, and the Northern Territory), Tarax, River Port, Saxby's, Bert's Snowette (the original recipe of Shelley's Snowcap (Snowcap Champagne) before the line was acquired) and Schweppes, which also produce a red variety as part of its "Traditionals" range.
+Brands include Kirks' Sno Drop (only available in South Australia, Victoria, and the Northern Territory), Tarax, River Port, Hartz, Saxby's, Bert's Snowette (the original recipe of Shelley's Snowcap (Snowcap Champagne) before the line was acquired) and Schweppes, which also produce a red variety as part of its "Traditionals" range.

+Bundaberg Burgundee creaming soda is based on red grapes and is alternately made by other producers under the name portello.

-The term "creaming soda" is generally used to refer to the drink itself, the combination of soda and ice-cream is called a spider.
+The term "creaming soda" is used to refer to the drink itself, whereas the combination of soda and ice-cream is called a spider.

 New Zealand

 This is known as creaming soda, ice cream soda, chill drink, or cream soda, though the flavour changes are negligible.
 It is usually a bright yellow colour or a white opaque.
 It is one of the many flavours sold by Foxton Fizz.
 It is also one of the many carbonated drink-flavours offered by Golden Circle.